-183 "Drug overdose" is defined as "an acute condition resulting from or believed to be resulting from the use of a controlled drug which a layperson would reasonably believe requires medical assistance."
+"Drug overdose" is defined as "an acute condition resulting from or believed to be resulting from the use of a controlled drug which a layperson would reasonably believe requires medical assistance."
 N.H.
 Rev. Stat.
 Ann § 318-B:28-b(I)(a).
 "Medical assistance" is defined as "professional services provided to a person experiencing a drug overdose by a health care professional licensed, registered, or certified under state law who, acting within his or her lawful scope of practice, may provide diagnosis, treatment, or emergency services for a person experiencing a drug overdose."
 N.H.
 Rev. Stat.
 Ann § 318-B:28-b(I)(b).
-"Requests medical assistance shall include a request for medical assistance as well as providing care to someone who is experiencing a drug overdose while awaiting the arrival of medical assistance to aid the overdose victim."
+"Requests medical assistance" shall include a request for medical assistance as well as providing care to someone who is experiencing a drug overdose while awaiting the arrival of medical assistance to aid the overdose victim."
 N.H.
 Rev. Stat.
 Ann. § 318-B:28-b(I)(c).

-184 Immunity for possession of controlled drug in violation of N. H. Rev. Stat.
+Immunity for possession of controlled drug in violation of N.H.
+Rev. Stat.
 Ann § 318-B:2, which covers all amounts of controlled substances.
 N.H.
 Rev. Stat.
 Ann. § 318-B:28-b(II)-(III).
 However, immunity is not provided for possession with intent to sell.
 State v.
 Eldridge, 173 N.H.
 61 (2020).

-185 Possession of paraphernalia is not criminalized in New Hampshire.
+Possession of paraphernalia is not criminalized in New Hampshire.

-186 "A person who experiences a drug overdose and who seeks medical assistance or is the subject of a good faith request for medical assistance..."
+Immunity provisions apply to "[a] person who experiences a drug overdose and who seeks medical assistance or is the subject of a good faith request for medical assistance."
 N.J.
 Rev. Stat. § 2C:35-31(a).

-187 Immunity is provided for possession of controlled drug in violation of N.J.
+Immunity is provided for possession of controlled substance in violation of N.J.
 Rev. Stat. § 2C:35-10, which covers all amounts of controlled substances.
 N.J.
 Rev. Stat. § 2C:35-30(a)(1).

-188 Immunity is provided for possession of drug paraphernalia in violation of N.J.
-Rev. Stat. § 2C:35-10.
+Immunity is provided for possession of drug paraphernalia in violation of N.J.
+Rev. Stat. § 2C:36-2.
 N.J.
 Rev. Stat. § 2C:35-30(a)(6).

-189 A person who, in good faith, seeks medical assistance for someone experiencing a drug overdose shall not be... "subject to revocation of parole or probation based only upon a violation of offenses described in subsection a.
+Those covered by the law are not "subject to revocation of parole or probation based only upon a violation of offenses described in subsection a.
 (1) through (6) of this section, provided, however, this circumstance may be considered in establishing or modifying the conditions of parole or probation supervision."
 N.J.
 Rev. Stat. § 2C:35-30(7).

-190 Immunity applies to "using, being under the influence of, or failing to make lawful disposition of, a controlled dangerous substance or controlled substance analog" as well as a variety of other drug-related crimes.
+Immunity applies to "using, being under the influence of, or failing to make lawful disposition of, a controlled dangerous substance or controlled substance analog," as well as a variety of other drug-related crimes.
 N.J.
 Rev. Stat. § 2C:35-30(a); N.J.
 Rev. Stat. § 2C:35-31(a).

-191 The law was amended in 2019 in several substantive ways.
+The law was amended in 2019 in several substantive ways.
 First, immunity from arrest, prosecution, and other penalties was added, as was immunity related to alcohol-related overdoses (previously, immunity was only provided for being "charged or prosecuted").
 Protection from civil forfeiture, violation of a restraining order, violating conditions of probation or parole, and use and possession of drug paraphernalia were also added.
 Lastly, the definition of "seeking medical assistance" was added.
 N.M.
 Stat. § 30-31-27.1.
-192 Immunity is provided to a "person who, in good faith, seeks medical assistance for someone experiencing an alcohol- or drug-related overdose."
+Immunity is provided to a "person who, in good faith, seeks medical assistance for someone experiencing an alcohol- or drug-related overdose."
 N.M.
-Stat. § 30-31-27.1.
+Stat. § 30-31-27.1(A).